 “Stakeholders in these industries need to provide transparent information regarding their supply chains,” said Bergbom. “[Purchasing] companies should [work together] to establish pressure on employers in the supply chains who exploit and violate workers.”

-One this nearly everyone can agree on – it will take a concerted effort from companies, civil society and the Thai government to ensure that the abuse of migrant workers from Myanmar does not occur again.
+One thing nearly everyone can agree on – it will take a concerted effort from companies, civil society and the Thai government to ensure that the abuse of migrant workers from Myanmar does not occur again.